Radhakrishnan-R/product-preview-card-component-fm/README.md

 ### What I learned

-On this project I learned more about creating reusable classes and selecting elements without creating more classes.
+On this project, I learned more about creating reusable classes and selecting elements without creating more classes.